 All education takes place on campus again, now that the coronavirus measures have been scaled back.
 Of course, we will always maintain a safe environment for our students and staff.
 Therefore, a few basic measures still apply.
 For the latest updates on the COVID-19 situation, see our FAQs for prospective students.

 National Student Survey, 2022 | n=201

 Program and courses

-- This new program can also be considered a broadening of the three existing clinical tracks (all Dutch-taught: Clinical Psychology, Clinical Forensic Psychology, Clinical Child and Adolescent Psychology), because children, adolescents and adults with psychological problems also have healthy and strong features which can be strengthened.
+- This program is a broader than the other three clinical tracks of the Master's program in Psychology (Clinical Psychology, Clinical Forensic Psychology, and Clinical Child and Adolescent Psychology), because children, adolescents and adults with psychological problems also have healthy and strong features which this program focuses on.